 What is essential for a good laptop for AutoCAD

 AutoCAD can be surely demanding and if you can, buy a more high-end machine as AutoCAD will be able to take advantage of your extra spending through more lag-free (and stress-free) workflow with complex structures.
 But let’s start off with the bare minimum – what do you need to run AutoCAD without ripping your hair off?
-These requirements are roughly based on official minimum requirements.
+These requirements are roughly based on official minimum requirements for AutoCAD 2018.
+These requirements haven’t changed much since last year.

-So what you should actually be looking for is:
+So what you should be looking for is:

 If you’ll work with 2D drawings – this criterion is hard to mess up.
 Any non-entry tier processor will suffice.
 But if you can spend more than let’s say 700$, you should aim for higher-end processors.
 3D work (architecture, 3D models and design) can put a lot more stress on this part so you should aim for 4 core processors with clock speeds above 3 GHz.